wizdmio/wizdm/README.md

 ## Monorepo

-The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl](https://nrwl.io/) using their Nx Angular Extension [@nrwl/schematics](https://nrwl.io/nx/guide-getting-started)
+The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl][nrwl] using their Nx Angular Extension [@nrwl/schematics][nrwl-schematics].
+This means both the source code of the web application(s) and the external potentially shared libraries are stored in the same single repository under the `/apps` and `/libs` folders respectively.

 ## Multi-language